sumankumarsubudhi/Vision-API/README.md

 Next, follow the steps [here](https://cloud.google.com/sdk/docs/) to install the Google Cloud SDK to your computer.

-Finally - run this command to authenticate your computer and the SDK.
+Finally, run this command to authenticate your computer and the SDK.

 _gcloud auth application-default login_